Mooring-Research/Tapirus-Research/README.md

 The data was cleaned with scripts within the "data cleaning and model" scripts under the respective species.

 ### Christian
+Converted each species' detection times to solar time and converted mp4 to jpg

 # Add more directory info